 4.4 ensure that appropriate training is provided for employees, where appropriate;

-4.5 have oversight of any significant ethics violations which occur and the actions taken in response to these;
+4.5 have oversight of any significant ethics violations which occur and the actions taken in response to these including continuous improvement plans;

-4.9 Ensure that the Board complies with requirements under the UK Corporate Governance Code and UK Companies Acts on stakeholder engagement, including but not limited to employees.
+4.9 Ensure that the Board complies with requirements under the UK Corporate Governance Code and UK Companies Acts on stakeholder engagement, including but not limited to employees; and

-4.10 to agree and approve the annual Corporate Responsibility Report within the Annual Report (this approval can be given by email should it fall between scheduled Committee meetings);
+4.10 to agree and approve the annual Corporate Responsibility Report within the Annual Report and any other additional externally published Corporate Responsibility report (this approval can be given by email should it fall between scheduled Committee meetings);

 5.1 Minutes of Committee meetings shall be circulated to all members of the Committee and be available to all members of the Board; and